 • Provide space for debate and dialogue between readers and writers.

 Free the Word! events are flexible and vary in length, from an afternoon to a five-day festival, depending on the local context.
 It is also possible for PEN Centres to work – independently of, but with guidance from, PEN International – with festivals and book fairs to programme Free the Word! events of their own.

 PEN International, with support from the Calouste Gulbenkian Foundation, has also produced a series of Best Practice Guidelines for organising international literary festivals and events.
-To download these guideline please click here.
+To download these guidelines please click here.